Cheick Tiote: Ivory Coast soccer star dies

 Senegal striker Demba Ba, who was a teammate of Tiote's at Newcastle, offered his condolences on social media.

-"May Allah gives grant you jannah brother Tiote," tweeted Ba, who now plays in Turkey with Besiktas.
+"May Allah gives grant you jannah brother Tiote (sic)," tweeted Ba, who now plays in Turkey with Besiktas.

 "Very sad to hear about the pass away of tiote.
-Rip my friend (sic)," posted Jonas Gutierrez, an Argentine who also played for Newcastle alongside Tiote.
+Rip my friend (sic)," posted Jonas Gutierrez, an Argentine who played for Newcastle alongside Tiote.

+"Goodnight brother, you will be missed," said Papiss Cissé, another former teammate on Tyneside.
+"My heart goes out to his family.
+Gone too soon"

 Tiote is best remembered for scoring a spectacular, last-gasp equalizer when Newcastle came from 4-0 to draw 4-4 with Arsenal in 2011.